-At first glance, the complex might be an amazing place to visit because of the material that was used.
+At first glance, the complex might be an amazing place for visitors simply because of the material Leedskalnin used.
 Everything within its boundaries is coral.
-Learn more about the history of the site and an even more astonishing backstory emerges.
-The main reason construction took as long as it did was that the whole site was the work of just one man.
+But when you learn more about the history of the site, an even more astonishing backstory emerges.
+The main reason construction took as long as it did was that the whole park was the work of just one man.
 That might be an accomplishment in itself, but this one man was just five feet tall and weighed only 100 pounds.
-His name was Edward Leedskalnin.

-Born in the Stāmeriena Parish in Latvia in 1887, Leedskalnin was, by nature, a very secretive person that would make any interested party work hard to discover even the most basic of facts about him.
-According to legend, Leedskalnin got engaged to a woman called Agnes Scuffs when he was 26 years of age.
+Born in the Stāmeriena Parish in Latvia in 1887, Leedskalnin was, by nature, a very secretive and introverted person.
+According to legend, Leedskalnin proposed marriage to a woman, Agnes Scuffs, when he was 26 years of age.
 For some reason, she broke off their engagement.

 How Was the Coral Park Constructed?

-Many people believe Leedskalnin’s love was the definitive motive behind the magnificent creation of Rock Gate Park.
-What people do wonder, though, is how this one man managed to do so much work in so little time.
+Many people believe Leedskalnin’s love for Agnes Scuffs was the definitive motive behind the magnificent creation of Rock Gate Park.
 Without anyone really taking notice of his methods, Leedskalnin quarried, transported, crafted and constructed around 1000 blocks of coral for the walls of his new home.
 A number of those blocks purportedly weighed in excess of 30 tons.
 Neighbors have gone on record saying that he transported at least some of them by truck from the quarry ten miles away, but that doesn’t explain how the truck was loaded and unloaded.

 The contents of the truckloads were not just materials for his home; Leedskalnin also used an additional 100 tons of coral to construct ornaments and furniture within the grounds.
-One of the incredible constructs is an obelisk weighing 28 tons and a single coral block that acts as a door.
+One of the incredible features in the park is an obelisk weighing 28 tons and a single coral block that acts as a door.
 This block weighs 9 tons and can be easily moved with a single finger.

-As all of the work was done overnight without the pressure of potential prying eyes, people can only speculate how Leedskalnin created the Coral Castle.
+As the mysterious creator did all of the work during the night without the pressure of prying eyes, people can only speculate how Leedskalnin created the Coral Castle.
 There are stories of curiosity getting the better of some of his neighbors who took it upon themselves to have a peek one night.
-These neighbors suggest that Leedskalnin placed both palms on the stone that required moving and start to sing.
+These neighbors suggested that Leedskalnin placed both palms on a block of stone and started to sing.
 The slab reacted by levitating.
 Even if this report was accurate, it still sounds way too fanciful to have any credibility.
-This is the likely reason that this claim has been dismissed by other interested parties.
+This is the likely reason that skeptics have dismissed this claim.

-They suggest an alternative theory that Leedskalnin mastered hidden powers of the mind – perhaps telekinesis – and was able to move every block that way.
-Others come out and flatly asked the man how he did it.
+An alternative theory exists that suggesting that Leedskalnin mastered hidden powers of the mind – perhaps telekinesis – and was able to move every block that way.
+Others came out and flatly asked the man how he did it.
 All that he revealed was that he used simple leverage and gravity in the way that the ancient Egyptians supposedly constructed the Pyramids.
 Leedskalnin also hinted that he had harnessed the power of both magnetism and electricity and was fully aware of the secrets behind the construction of the Pyramids.

 Was Leedskalnin just being enigmatic or was there something in what he said?
-Sadly, that is a question unlikely to ever be answered.
+Sadly, we may never answer that question.
 Leedskalnin took all of his secrets to the grave back in 1951.
 Some people are more sensitive to energy fields than others.
 While using or standing within the archway of the gate, some visitors have reported headaches.
-Science has tried to make sense of all of this and certain conclusions have been reached according to some of the data gathered during these investigations.
+Science has tried to make sense of all of this, and some of the data gathered during these investigations have led to certain conclusions.
 At key points on the site, telluric energy has apparently fluctuated.

 According to Wikipedia, “A telluric current (from Latin tellūs, “earth”), or Earth current, is an electric current which moves underground or through the sea.
 Telluric currents result from both natural causes and human activity, and the discrete currents interact in a complex pattern.”

-This may mean that the whole site was specifically designed and constructed above a convergence of an energy ley.
+This may mean that Leedskalnin designed and constructed the whole site specifically above a convergence of an energy ley.
 When two or more of these ley-lines intersect, some unusual effects might be detectable.
-Is it possible that one of these effects could be a form of anti-gravity or could it have an effect of the natural magnetism of Earth?
+Is it possible that one of these effects could be a form of anti-gravity, or could it have an effect on the natural magnetism of Earth?